neatorobito/scoop-crystal/README.md

 1. [Scoop Package Manager](https://scoop.sh/)
 2. Visual Studio or Visual Studio Build Tools with `Microsoft.VisualStudio.Workload.VCTools` and `Microsoft.VisualStudio.Component.VC.ATL` components.
      * If you already have an existing Visual Studio installation (2017 or later), open the installer and simply select these components under Desktop Development.
-     * Otherwise, you can install a smaller subset of Visual Studio with only the tools you need from this bucket.
-More on that later.
+     * Otherwise, you can install a smaller subset of Visual Studio with only the tools you need from this bucket (more on that later).

 ### Instructions
 Run the following in commands in terminal to install the latest crystal release.